SuP3RM/project7/README.md

 Udacity Project Summary

 ## Contributions:
-Thank you to all FEND students in Slack to help with this project and especially Kehinde Onadipe ( Kehinde (FEND) ) for sharing his walkthrough videos that helped me so much during the development process of this project!
+Thank you to all FEND students in Slack that helped with this project and especially Kehinde Onadipe ( Kehinde (FEND) ) for sharing his walkthrough videos that helped me so much during the development process of this project!
 Videos: (<https://www.youtube.com/watch?v=kadSBAsjDXI>)
 Kehinde's YouTube Channel: kenjournal (<https://www.youtube.com/channel/UCjsqh3zEzzszyfp0DZ3EOuQ>)